ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `content/read`
 - `content/publish`

-You can control what content items can be uploaded and where by using Limitations on the `content/create` and `content/publish` Policies.
+You can control what content items can be uploaded and where by using imitations on the `content/create` and `content/publish` policies.

-A Location Limitation limits the uploading to a specific Location in the tree.
+A Location limitation limits the uploading to a specific Location in the tree.
-A content type Limitation controls the content types that are allowed.
+A content type limitation controls the content types that are allowed.
-For example, you can set the Location Limitation on a **Pictures** Folder, and add a content type Limitation that only allows content items of type **Image**.
+For example, you can set the Location limitation on a **Pictures** Folder, and add a content type limitation that only allows content items of type **Image**.
 This ensures that only files of type `image` can be uploaded, and only to the **Pictures** Folder.